Modal Demo

 The Investment Needed to Get an SSL Certificate

-However, manually installing the free certificate on your own requires server system knowledge and coding skills.
-Most hosting companies are now SSL-ready, though, and you can easily add the certificate from your cPanel through a streamlined process.
+However, manually installing the free certificate on your own still requires basic server access.
+Most hosting companies are now SSL-ready, though, and you can easily add the certificate from your hosting control panel through a streamlined process.

 8 Steps to Getting an SSL Certificate